 When the LGPS changed from a final salary to a career average pension scheme in 2014, members who were within 10 years of their Normal Pension Age (usually age 65) on 1 April 2012 were provided with a protection called the 'underpin'.
 When a protected member takes their pension, the benefits payable under the career average and final salary schemes are compared and the higher amount is paid.

 On 13 May 2021, the Government issued a statement confirming the key changes they will make to the LGPS to remove the age discrimination.
-We understand they will provide a full response to the consultation later this year.
+Following a consultation, the Local Government Pension Scheme (Amendment) (No. 3) Regulations 2023 were laid in parliament on 8 September 2023.
+These take effect from 1 October 2023.

 What are the key changes?